Best Methods for Cutting Metal

 Simply score and snap

 Siding contractors and roofers routinely score and snap aluminum siding and flashing to create straight, precise cuts.
-And you can use the same technique anytime you need a straight cut on aluminum or other light-gauge sheet metal, even steel.
+You can use the same technique anytime you need a straight cut on aluminum or other light-gauge sheet metal, even steel.
 Clamp or hold a straightedge or square along the cutting marks and score a line with the tip of a sharp utility knife blade.
-Then bend the sheet back and forth a few times to snap it.
+Then just bend the sheet back and forth a few times to snap it.
 You can use the same trick to cut steel studs.
 Snip the two sides.
 Then score a line between the cuts and bend the stud to break it.

 Get into tight spots with an oscillating tool